 - Ceramic-coated cookware

-The ceramic coated cookware is made of metal, but the outer coating simply includes the slightest of ceramic through the silicone base.
+The ceramic-coated cookware is made of metal, but the outer coating simply includes the slightest of ceramic through the silicone base.
 There is quite a difference between the impressions of pure ceramic and the ceramic that lies on the exterior.
-People run after ceramic-coated cookware just because it’s inexpensive; otherwise, the real harmful metal that it is actually made up of starts leaching into your food after a number of uses.
-On the other hand, pure ceramic can cost you an arm and a leg but would not affect your health as it is safe for the purpose.
+People run after ceramic-coated cookware just because it’s inexpensive; otherwise, the real harmful metal that it is made up of starts leaching into your food after several uses.
+On the other hand, pure ceramic can cost you an arm and a leg, but would not affect your health as it is safe for the purpose.

 Safety Tip:

-Employ either plastic or a wooden spatula while cooking in the ceramic cookware.
+Employ either a plastic or a wooden spatula while cooking in the ceramic cookware.

 4. Cast Iron